Review Sumerian Alkaid 10 inch telescope

 - The tray with 4 teflon pads on which the “bananas” rest for altitude motion.

-- The base on which the whole setup rests, with three pads for azimuth motion.
+- The base on which the whole setup rests, with three pads for azimuth motion. (redundant when the tracking platform is in use)

 - The mirror cell, mounted with a convenient handle, bananas and rods that provide stability.